sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 - Update the `text` on the UILabel with the string from `userFullName`
 - Update the `image` on the UIImageView with the value from `userAvatarImage`
 - Configure the table view cells with the objects in `tweets` (More on that later)
-- Supply a "loading" cell if `finishedLoading` is NO when reaching the bottom of the table view
+- Supply a "loading" cell if `allTweetsLoaded` is NO when reaching the bottom of the table view

 #### The view controller would act on the view-model as follows: